Sauceke/LoveMachine/README.md

 **If you currently have v1.0.0 or v1.1.0 installed:** Delete ``Koikatsu Party\BepInEx\plugins\KK_ButtPlugin.dll`` before proceeding.

 Go to the [latest release page](https://github.com/Sauceke/BepInEx.ButtPlugin/releases), download the ZIP that corresponds to the game you want to patch, and drag the BepInEx folder from the zip file into your game's installation folder (it already has a BepInEx folder, but do it anyway).
-If you've done it right, there should be a folder in your game's directory called ``BepInEx\plugins\KK_ButtPlugin`` with some DLL files inside.
+If you've done it right, there should be a folder in your game's directory called ``BepInEx\plugins\KK_ButtPlugin`` or ``BepInEx\plugins\HS2_ButtPlugin`` with some DLL files inside.

 ## How to use
 1. Open Intiface Desktop.
 1. Click Server Status > Start Server.
 1. Turn on the device you want to use.
 You might have to pair it as well.
 1. Start the game in either desktop or VR mode.
-1. You're welcome.
+1. You're welcome. 😏

 ## How it works, limitations
 * ButtPlugin analyzes the movement of certain bones in female characters (hands, crotch, breasts, mouth).